kineviz-3D-human-pose-tracking/3d-ai-powered-pose-tracking/README.md

 ## Client Side

-[ObservableHQ](https://codewithhugo.com/observablehq-notebooks-for-javascript-demos-and-prototypes/) that introduces the notebook paradigm to JavaScript projects. (for those of you familiar with Jupyter notebooks, this is the equivalent with JavaScript instead of Python).
+Development of the clients are done on [ObservableHQ](https://observablehq.com/@mt-cs/movenet-3d-pose-tracking-webcam-1).
+It is the notebook paradigm to JavaScript projects. (for those of you familiar with Jupyter notebooks, this is the [equivalent with JavaScript](https://codewithhugo.com/observablehq-notebooks-for-javascript-demos-and-prototypes/) instead of Python).

+There are two notebook webcams that are equivalent to one another, which emit data to the server.
+The third ObservableHQ notebook is the receiver that takes in both webcams data from the server.

 ## Links To ObservableHQ Notebooks